shengfly/ProtoSeg/README.md

 Sheng He, Yanfang Feng, P. Ellen Grant, Yangming Ou "Segmentation ability map: Interpret deep features for medical image segmentation", Medical Image Analysis. [`PDF`](https://www.sciencedirect.com/science/article/pii/S1361841522003541)

-# examples to show how to use it
+# How to use it?

-this is an example of feature tensors extracted on any layers The feature can be extracted on any layers in your network If the size of the feature does not match your input size, please resize it
+This is an example of feature tensors extracted on any layers The feature can be extracted on any layers in your network If the size of the feature does not match your input size, please resize it